Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 ```

 Outputs:
-1. {filename}[1-n]-overlay.xyz - numbered xyz files that have been aligned with the original xyz file; where n is the number of the interpolated geometries.
+1. {filename}[1-n]-overlay.xyz - numbered xyz files aligned with the original xyz file; where n is the number of the interpolated geometries.

+For the example above you would expect an overlaid version of the 20 interpolated geometries.

 NOTE: Move all the overlay geometries into another folder (i.e. overlaid_geos) and use the following bash command to delete the '-overlay' from the file name.
 ```